BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Introduction

-Inspired by the BLiMP benchmark that gathers major grammatical phenomena in English \citep{warstadt2020blimpbenchmark}, we introduce BeDiscovER--the Benchmark of Discourse Understanding in the Era of Reasoning Language Models.
-To the best of our knowledge, this is the first comprehensive, practical benchmark that covers five broad areas of discourse knowledge, namely: (1) Discourse Marker Understanding, (2) Temporal Reasoning, (3) Discourse Relation Recognition, (4) Sentence Ordering, and (5) Dialogue Discourse Parsing.
-In total, BeDiscovER comprises around 30,000 test instances across 52 publicly available datasets (most were annotated by human experts), 16 languages, and 6 discourse annotation frameworks, providing a practical testbed for evaluating LLMs’ reasoning skills across lexical and semantic, rhetorical, temporal (both logical and arithmetic), and commonsense knowledge.
+Recent studies have explored this question by evaluating LLMs' performance on a range of sentence-level tasks, such as temporal \citep{yuan2023zero, wei2024llms}, causal \citep{chan2024Exploring}, and discourse relations \citep{yung2024prompting, fan2024uncovering}.
+However, each of these studies uses a different set of models, metrics (probing, prompting, acceptability judgment), and tasks, limiting any possible bigger-picture conclusions. \textit{Discourse understanding} is also approached from differing perspectives within the field: some work focuses on generalization ability \citep{braud2024disrpt, eichin2025probing}, while other work on the answer faithfulness \citep{miao2024discursive}.
+We, instead, use discourse understanding to refer broadly to the full range of discourse knowledge.
+To this end, we introduce BeDiscovER -- the Benchmark of Discourse Understanding in the Era of Reasoning Language Models: the first comprehensive, practical benchmark that covers five broad areas of discourse knowledge, namely: (1) Discourse Marker Understanding, (2) Temporal Reasoning, (3) Discourse Relation Recognition, (4) Sentence Ordering, and (5) Dialogue Discourse Parsing.
+In total, BeDiscovER comprises around 30,000 test instances across 52 publicly available datasets (most were annotated by human experts), 16 languages, and 6 frameworks, providing a practical testbed for evaluating LLMs’ reasoning skills across lexical, semantic, rhetorical, temporal, and commonsense knowledge.

-Closely related to our work, Disco-Bench \citep{wang2023disco} evaluates various aspects of discourse understanding (like speaker identification; zero pronoun recovery which is specific to Chinese), as well as machine translation and generation, but it is limited to Chinese and English.
-Concurrently, DiscoTrack \citep{bu2025discotrack} introduces new tasks that probe LLMs both explicitly (e.g., salience recognition, relation classification) and implicitly (e.g., bridging inference).
-While DiscoTrack primarily targets local phenomena such as entities, BeDiscovER broadens this scope by incorporating document-level tasks to assess global coherence.